qualcomm-linux/pkg-linux-qcom/README.md

 # qcom-linux-kernel — Debian build & packaging

 This `debian/` tree compiles **and** packages the Qualcomm ARM64 kernel into a Debian/Ubuntu-installable package named `qcom-linux-kernel`.
-It mirrors the internal scripts (build, strip modules, include all DTBs) using debhelper/dpkg conventions.

 ## Features